Prosecutors To Determine Whether To Charge Superior Officer Who Ran Over Woman In Street

 The squad camera video shows Sislo turning onto 8th Street and hitting a bump.
 According to the police chief, it’s “very difficult” to see on the video that there is a person in the roadway.

 Sislo was initially placed on administrative leave, but he has since returned to his regular shift.
-Sislo joined the department last May.MORE NEWS: 29 Minnesotans Suffer Norovirus Symptoms After Eating Raw Oysters At Robbinsdale Restaurant
+Sislo joined the department last May.MORE NEWS: Restaurants Rejoice As Final Four Fans Fill Downtown Minneapolis

 Police say that Sislo cooperated with the state investigation, the results of which have been sent to the Douglas County District Attorney for possible charges.